 - If you suffer from athlete’s foot, be sure to treat it.

-Houston Podiatrist Dr. Andrew Schneider Treats Toenail Fungus
+Houston Podiatrist Dr. Andrew Schneider Treats Toenail Fungus and Onychomycosis

 The best time to get treatment for your toenail fungus is now.
 If you have noticed some thickening and discoloration of the toenail, don’t wait.
 The earlier your start treating nail fungus, the better your results will be.
 Give us a call or contact us online to request an appointment.